MicrosoftDocs/memdocs/memdocs/intune/protect/epm-overview.md

 The EPM Tools PowerShell module is available from any device that has received EPM policy.
 To import the EpmTools PowerShell module:

-1. Open PowerShell with admin privileges and go to C:\Program Files\Microsoft EPM Agent\EpmTools.
+1. Open PowerShell with admin privileges and go to *C:\Program Files\Microsoft EPM Agent\EpmTools*.
 2. From the **EpmTools** folder, run `Import-Module .\EpmCmdlets.dll`.

 Following are the available cmdlets: